gllmt/parcel-2-starter/README.md

 Runs the project in development mode with hot reloading.

-for more see official docs here : [Parcel Documentation](https://parceljs.org/docs/).
+For more see official docs here : [Parcel Documentation](https://parceljs.org/docs/).

 ### Disclaimer